 $96.34

-Most stores offer the possibility to choose between a package with just the soldering iron, or the package with a power plug adapter.
-We recommend getting the package with the power plug adapter because it is very handy to be able to power your soldering iron from a wall socket.
+Most stores offer the possibility to choose between a package with just the soldering iron or a package with a power plug adapter.
+We recommend getting the package with the power plug adapter because it is convenient to power your soldering iron from a wall socket.

 If you already have a power plug adapter that supports QC 3.0, you don’t need to get another one.

-Besides the power adapter, it also comes with a good USB type-C cable, a safety ground wire and an Allen key.
-It is cheaper getting the package with more accessories than getting the accessories separately.
+Besides the power adapter, it also comes with a good USB Type-C cable, a safety ground wire, and an Allen key.
+It is cheaper to get the package with more accessories than getting the accessories separately.

 Stand